bioinfodlsu/rice-pilaf/prepare_data/README.md

 ```

 -   `input_dir` is the directory containing the gene ID mapping from RGI.
 The OGI files `core.ogi`, `dispensable.ogi`, and `specific.ogi` should be in this directory.
--   `output_dir` is the output directory for the pickled dictionries mapping the reference-specific accessions to their respective OGIs.
+-   `output_dir` is the output directory for the pickled dictionaries mapping the reference-specific accessions to their respective OGIs.
 The filename convention for the pickled dictionaries is as follows: `<reference>_to_ogi.pickle`, where `reference` is the abbreviation of the reference.
 Note that, for consistency with the app, some of the abbreviations deviate from those in RGI:
     -   Nipponbare is abbreviated as `Nb` (not `Nip`)
     -   CHAO MEO::IRGC 80273-1 is abbreviated as `CHAO` (not `CMeo`)